tusharbhutt/Endless-Nodes/README.md

 + Took some base code from the [WAS save image node](https://github.com/WASasquatch/was-node-suite-comfyui) to repurpose it

-+ Thanks to [chrisgoringe](https://github.com/chrisgoringe) for some vital insgiht into correcting mesy commas in the tuples for the converter nodes, much appreciated!
++ Thanks to [chrisgoringe](https://github.com/chrisgoringe) for some vital insight into correcting messy commas in the tuples for the converter nodes, much appreciated!
 #